 EDU 390 Practicum I is a structured, field-based, exploratory clinical course that requires at least 35 hours of supervised classroom experience in an approved setting.
-Fieldwork is monitored by Wilmington College Practicum advisors and mentor teachers.
-Placement priority is given to settings that serve culturally, linguistically, and socio-economically diverse student populations.
+Fieldwork is monitored by Wilmington University Practicum advisors and mentor teachers.
+Placement priority is given to settings that serve culturally, linguistically, and socioeconomically diverse student populations.
 Fieldwork is supported by 21 hours of Practicum seminar sessions.
-Seminars are conducted at the College sites by faculty of the Division of Education.
+Seminars are conducted at the University sites by faculty of the College of Education.
 Student attendance at all Practicum seminars is required and must be documented.
 A reflective professional journal is required.
-Content modules are part of the Practicum seminars.

-Practicum I introduces the beginning teacher preparation student to essential content and pedagogical knowledge related to the components of professional practice and to Charlotte Danielson's Enhancing Professional Practice: A Framework for Teaching.
+Practicum I introduces the teacher candidate to essential content and pedagogical knowledge related to the components of professional practice and to Charlotte Danielson's Enhancing Professional Practice: A Framework for Teaching.
 Practicum I provides the teacher preparation student with opportunities to observe, describe, interpret, and understand the classroom environment and to reflect on the personal and professional attributes required for success in teaching.
 Teaching individual students and small groups of students is required.
-Prerequisite: TB clearance
+Prerequisites: TB clearance

-EDU 391 1 credit Practicum II
+EDU 391 1 credit

+Practicum II

 EDU 391 Practicum II is a structured, field-based clinical course that requires at least 35 hours of supervised classroom experience in an approved setting.
-Fieldwork is monitored by Wilmington College Practicum advisors and mentor teachers.
-Placement priority is given to settings that serve culturally, linguistically, and socio-economically diverse student populations.
+Fieldwork is monitored by Wilmington University Practicum advisors and mentor teachers.
+Placement priority is given to settings that serve culturally, linguistically, and socioeconomically diverse student populations.
 Fieldwork is supported by 21 hours of Practicum seminar sessions.
-Seminars are conducted at the College sites by faculty of the Division of Education.
+Seminars are conducted at the University sites by faculty of the College of Education.
 Student attendance at all Practicum seminars is required and must be documented.
 A reflective set of learning activities, focusing on the Delaware Professional Teaching Standards is completed for Practicum II.
-Content modules are part of the Practicum seminars.

-Practicum II helps the student analyze and reflect on the classroom environment in relation to current research, components of professional practice, and the Delaware Professional Teaching Standards.
-Classroom management and multiple assessment strategies are emphasized.
+Practicum II helps the teacher candidate analyze and reflect on the classroom environment in relation to current research, components of professional practice, and the Delaware Professional Teaching Standards.
 Teaching a planned lesson to a class, as well as working with individual students, is required.
 Prerequisites: EDU 390 and TB clearance